miztiik/AWS-Demos/How-To/Setup-SSL-In-Apache/Readme.md

 ## Setup the Webserver
-## Install Your Self Signed Certificate in your server

-### Launch an EC2 Instance
-The following attributes are to be pre-determined before executing the script
+The following EC2 Instance attributes are to be pre-determined before executing the script
   - `userdata` Script to setup our webserver as an EC2 Instance running Apache HTTP server on Redhat Linux
   - `ami-cdbdd7a2` is the latest ami for Redhat Linux in Region:`ap-south-1`
   - _Ensure you have the internet gateway and security group setup & Network ACL set properly for allowing TCP traffic through port SSH - 22, HTTP - 80 & HTTPS - 443_